-On Sunday I tried the tapered leader concept with different rods and with tenkara lines of different sizes.
-In most cases, the results matched what I found the on my 8-23-20 trip: Excellent turnover and accuracy.
+On Sunday I tried tapered leaders with different rods and with tenkara lines of different sizes.
+In most cases, the results matched what I found on my 8-23-20 trip: Excellent turnover and accuracy.

 I started out with what I thought would be an extreme example - a size 4 line on a 10 foot rod.
 Extreme because I would have to taper from size 4 line down to 5X tippet, without the total line length being too long to handle with a 10 foot rod.

 For this test, the total line length, rod tip to fly, was 14 feet, consisting of 6 feet of size 4 line, one foot each of sizes 3.5, 3, and 2.5 hi-vis line, and clear tippet material consisting of one foot each of 2X, 3X, and 4X, and then two feet of 5X.
 In this case, the hi-vis line was tapered from size 4 to size 2.5 in addition to having a tapered leader between the line and the tippet.

 With a Daiwa Kiyose 30SF, I would normally fish a size 4 line equal to the rod length (10 feet).
 I wasn't at all sure that a 10 foot line with only six feet of size 4 line, tapering down to size 2, would cast at all well, but it did just fine.

 If I'd used a full 10 feet of size 4 line and then started the taper from there, either the total line, rod tip to fly would have been 17 feet, which was longer than I wanted for the first test with a ten foot rod, or the length of each line segment of the tapered leader would have to be shorter than the one foot length I had used on my 8-23 trip.
 Eventually, I need to try both of those options.